ActivityWatch/aw-client-js/README.md

 ## Usage

-The library uses Promises for almost everything, so either use `.then()` or the (recommended) async/aways syntax.
+The library uses Promises for almost everything, so either use `.then()` or async/await syntax.

 The example below is written with `.then()` to make it easy to run in the node REPL.